wouterroos/aspire/src/Aspire.Dashboard/README.md

-# .NET Aspire Dashboard
+# .NET Turbine Dashboard

-The .NET Aspire Dashboard is a browser-based app to view run-time information about your distributed application.
+The .NET Turbine Dashboard is a browser-based app to view run-time information about your distributed application.

 The dashboard shows: